dimitriskokoretsis/datavis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of datavis is to simplify the creation, annotation and export of bar plots and box plots of publication-grade quality.
+The goal of `datavis` is to simplify the creation, annotation and export of bar plots and box plots of publication-grade quality.
 It is meant for academic researchers of any programming experience - newcomers and programming experts alike.

-To a large extent, datavis wraps around the well-known [ggplot2 package](https://ggplot2.tidyverse.org/), but specializes in *very* specific plots (dodged bar and box plots based on sample distributions), aiming to increase efficiency in handling these plots.
+To a large extent, `datavis` wraps around the well-known [`ggplot2` package](https://ggplot2.tidyverse.org/), but specializes in *very* specific plots (dodged bar and box plots based on sample distributions), aiming to increase efficiency in handling these plots.

-This is a short summary of datavis’ functionality.
-For a comprehensive guide aimed towards programming beginners, check the handbook [Data visualization with the datavis R package](https://github.com/dimitriskokoretsis/datavis/raw/master/guide/Data-visualization-with-the-datavis-R-package.pdf).
+This is a short summary of `datavis`’ functionality.
+For a comprehensive guide aimed towards programming beginners, check the handbook [Data visualization with the ‘datavis’ R package](https://github.com/dimitriskokoretsis/datavis/raw/master/guide/Data-visualization-with-the-datavis-R-package.pdf).
-For a full description of the datavis functions, check their help documentation in [pdf form](https://github.com/dimitriskokoretsis/datavis/raw/master/guide/datavis_0.0.1.pdf) or by browsing the package after installation.
+For a full description of the `datavis` functions, check their help documentation in [pdf form](https://github.com/dimitriskokoretsis/datavis/raw/master/guide/datavis_0.0.1.pdf) or by browsing the package after installation.

 ## Why to use datavis

-Using the datavis functions, you can easily perform the following tasks with very few lines of code:
+Using the `datavis` functions, you can easily perform the following tasks with very few lines of code:

 -   Create bar/box plots with summary statistics: